anast-ananko/rsschool-cv/cv.md

 ### About me

 I work for a Belarusian company as a space equipment tester.
 I decided to go to developer courses because I want to learn something new.
-I work well in a team.

 ---

 ### Skills